 - Orientation (Day 1–3) — Structured introduction to company values, team structure, communication norms, and tool access.
 Schedule 1:1 video calls with direct manager and cross-functional partners.
 Keep the first week’s calendar intentionally light — information overload in week one is the top complaint in remote onboarding surveys.

 - Role-specific training (Week 1–2) — Documented processes, recorded walkthroughs, and a 30/60/90-day plan with measurable milestones.
-Avoid “just shadow this person on Zoom” — shadowing is observation, not training.
+Avoid “just shadow on Zoom” — shadowing is observation, not training.

 - Ramp review (Day 30/60/90) — Formal check-ins against the milestone plan.
 Use the 30-day review to confirm role clarity and tool comfort; the 60-day review to assess output quality and collaboration; the 90-day review to evaluate whether the hire is on track for autonomous contribution.